Morris Jacob Raphall: Views on slavery

 In the years preceding the American Civil War, prominent Jewish religious leaders in the United States engaged in public debates, usually in writing, about slavery.
 Generally, rabbis from the Southern states supported slavery, and those from the North opposed slavery, but there were many exceptions.
 The most notable debate was between Raphall, who endorsed slavery, and David Einhorn and Michael Heilprin, two more liberal rabbis who opposed it.
 150 years after emancipation, Ken Yellis and Richard Kreitner wrote in The Forward that the record shows that New York's Jews were overwhelmingly pro-slavery and on the wrong side of history regarding slavery and the Civil War.

 As "the dissolution of the Union [became] more and more imminent [President] Buchanan issued a proclamation...appointing January 4th, 1861, as a national fast day, on which prayers for the preservation of the Union were to be offered throughout the country."
 Speeches or sermons were given in many places that day.
 Raphall took the opportunity to deliver his views on slavery at his B'nai Jeshurun Synagogue.
-Raphall took as his point of departure Jonah 2:3–4, in which the city of Ninevah is saved from destruction (by God) since the residents heeded the warning of Jonah.
+Raphall took as his point of departure Jonah 2:3–4, in which the city of Nineveh is saved from destruction (by God) since the residents heeded the warning of Jonah.
 Raphall's position was that if both sides would heed the Bible, the upcoming calamity could be avoided.